 The FAA’s “Southern California Metroplex Initiative ” (Metroplex) is the most recent and most publicized event related to aircraft noise.
 In the “FAQ” sections below we provide a summary of Metroplex, why the City filed a legal challenge to the Metroplex and why we settled with the FAA.
 We also explain how our settlement compares with the one between the FAA and Newport Beach and how we monitor compliance with the settlement.
 After the Metroplex discussion, we provide information on a broader range of related topics related to the practical and legal limitations on aircraft operations and noise.

+Finally, we briefly discuss legislation that effectively prevents imposition of aircraft noise or access restrictions – even by the owner of an airport.
 The aircraft noise issue is complex and highly technical.
 This relatively short presentation attempts to provide some of the most important facts that are relevant to the sources of aircraft noise in Laguna Beach.
-While we are sure that this presentation doesn’t provide all of the information you might want, we believe our responses to the frequently asked questions will serve as a starting point for anyone who wants to better understand this complicated issue.
-Finally, if you have questions please submit them to AskLaguna or send an email to email@example.com.
+While this webpage may not provide all the information you might want, we believe our responses to the frequently asked questions below will serve as a starting point for anyone who wants to better understand this complicated issue.

 If you have questions, please submit them to AskLaguna or send an email to JFrimond@lagunabeachcity.net.